Sport in Pakistan: Bowling

 Pakistan Tenpin Bowling Federation is affiliated with Asian Bowling Federation and World Bowling.
 The Federation is affiliated with Pakistan Sports Board.

+Mohammed Ayub Qureshi is a lawn and indoor bowler who represented Pakistan in the nation's debut lawn bowls team at the 2014 Commonwealth Games, a historic milestone for a country where the sport was relatively unknown.
+Though he did not secure medal, his participation helped put Pakistan on the lawn bowls map and inspired greater interest in the sport domestically and among the South Asian diaspora.
+He also competed in the 10th Asian Lawn Bowls Championship and the 2022 and 2025 World Bowls Indoor Championships, and is a two-time club champion in Glasgow.
+He once again represented Pakistan at the 2026 Commonwealth Games, competing in both men's singles and pairs alongside Maqsood Wasim Khan.

 Chess

 In Pakistan, chess is played throughout the country, mostly in the Mughal style which is slightly different from the international style, but the Chess Federation of Pakistan (CFP) organizes its tournaments in the international style, and according to the established rules.
 The FIDE has awarded the International Master title to Shahzad Mirza and Mahmood Lodhi.